-The seventh edition of the International Documentary Festival Visioni dal Mondo will take place from Thursday 16 to Sunday 19 September 2021.
+The ninth edition of the International Documentary Festival Visioni dal Mondo took place in Milan from Thursday 14 to Sunday 17 September 2023.

 Litta TheaterLitta Theater

 Corso Magenta, 24 – 20123 Milano